 First, that of gospel freedom.
-Hence it goes on to say, "If you return to the Almighty, you shall be built up; you shall put away iniquity far from your tabernacles."
-Now, the word. "tabernacles" means "dwelling" given there in the plural means "dwellings;" and the idea is, that you shall dwell a long way off from your sins, and that your sins shall be put afar off from where you are.
-It is sin which has done you all the mischief that is done; and if there be dwellings where we could be a long way from our sins, so that they cannot reach us, and if they would come to us, they cannot, and we should have no desire to go over to them, and they could not come to us, such tabernacles, such dwellings, must be very desirable.
-Here, then, we have in these words, at least, I think so, that which properly may be called gospel freedom.
-Now, I will just hint at these dwelling-places, that is all, because I feel more anxious to dwell a little upon the removal of that which is our bondage.
-These dwelling- places will mean, in the first place, Christ Jesus.
+Hence it goes on to say, "If thou return to the Almighty, thou shalt be built up; thou shalt put away iniquity far from thy tabernacles."
+Now, the word "tabernacles" means "dwelling;" given there in the plural means "dwellings;" and the idea is, that you shall dwell a long way off from your sins, and that your sins shall be put afar off from where you are.
+It is sin which hath done you all the mischief that is done; and if there be dwellings where we could be a long way from our sins, so that they cannot reach us,-and if they would come to us they cannot, and we should have no desire to go over to them, and they could not come to us,-such tabernacles, such dwellings, must be very desirable.
+Here, then, we have in these words-at least, I think so-that which properly may be called gospel freedom.
+Now, I will just hint at these dwelling-places, that is all, because I feel more anxious to dwell in the second of the a little upon the removal of that which is our bondage.
+These dwelling-places will mean, in the first place, Christ Jesus.
 He becomes the dwelling-place.
 We dwell in Christ by faith, for faith must do all this.
 It is by precious faith we dwell in Christ; Christ dwells in us, and we dwell in him.
-He is a hiding-place from the wind, and a covert from the storm.
-So that in Christ Jesus there is no sin; and as we stand in Christ Jesus, we are free from sin, not a fault, not a spot, not a drawback, not a wrinkle.
-There is nothing in the person and work of Christ which law and justice do not approve, and by which law and justice are not honored.
+He is an hiding-place from the wind, and a covert from the storm.
+So that in Christ Jesus there is no sin; and as we stand in Christ Jesus, we are free from sin-not a fault, not a spot, not a drawback, not a wrinkle.
+There is nothing in the person and work of Christ which law and justice do not approve, and by which law and justice are not honoured.
 Just so the people.
 That, then, is one of our dwelling-places.
-Second, we dwell in the love of God; for "He that dwells in love dwells in God;" he that dwells in Christ dwells in God's love.
+Second, we dwell in the love of God; for "He that dwelleth in love dwelleth in God;" he that dwelleth in Christ dwelleth in God's love.
 Here is the love of God, that love everlasting.
-"I have loved you with an everlasting love; therefore, in lovingkindness have I drawn you.
+"I have loved thee with an everlasting love; therefore in loving-kindness have I drawn thee.
 They dwell also in the Holy Spirit.
-And you will find that the characters which the Holy Spirit bears to all that are in Christ, and dwelling in the testimony of the Holy Spirit, that testimony is put upon record.
-God's sworn covenant, these gospel dwelling places, concentrating in Christ, are beautifully spoken of in this way: "My people shall dwell in a peaceable habitation, and in sure dwellings, and in quiet resting places;" all these are in Christ Jesus the Lord.
-So, I am sure that as our earthly tabernacle must soon come down, and as the next we come to is eternity, and as there is no place apart from Christ but all hell, I am sure one of the best things you can come to us while here is for us to be brought to where the apostle and those with him were, when he said, "We know that when this earthly house of our tabernacle is dissolved, we have a building of God, a house not made with hands, eternal in the heavens."
+And you will find that the characters which the Holy Spirit bears to all that are in Christ, and dwelling in the testimony of the Holy Spirit, that testimony is put upon record. sworn covenant, these gospel dwelling-places, all centreing in Christ, are beautifully spoken of thus: "My people shall dwell in a peaceable habitation, and in sure dwellings, and in quiet resting-places;" all these are in Christ Jesus the Lord.
+Now, I am sure that as our earthly tabernacle must soon come down, and as the next we come to is eternity, and as there is no place apart from Christ but hell, I am sure one of the best things that can come to us while here is for us to be brought to dwell where the apostle and those with him were when he said "We know that where the apostle and those with him were, when he said, "We know that when this earthly house of our tabernacle is dissolved, we have a building of God, a house not made with hands, eternal in the heavens."